The "Train of Pain" on a downhill run near Canyonlands Field, Moab, Utah.

 Welcome to Moab Rail News

-Union Pacific Railraod locomotives pull the uranium mill tailings train to the disposal site - Click for larger image (http://jamesmcgillis.com)
+Union Pacific Railraod locomotives pull the uranium mill tailings train to the disposal site - Click for larger image (https://jamesmcgillis.com)

 Keeping track of Rail activity in Moab, potash and Crescent Junction